 Envisioning Your First Fertility Clinic Visit

 At your first fertility clinic visit you’re bound to have a lot of questions.
-And as we all know, it’s easy to forget all of them when you’re sitting face-to-face with your doctor.
+And as we all know, it’s easy to forget all of them when you’re sitting face-to-face with a new doctor.
 Preparedness is key to a successful visit.

 Several days before your first fertility clinic visit, start a list of questions you would like to ask.
-Jot down additional questions as they occur to you over the following days.
+Jot down additional questions as they occur to you.
 Either keep them in a notebook that you can take with you or enter them into a computer document that you can print out and take with you to the appointment.
-Leave lots for room for notes!
+Leave lots of room for notes!

-What testing will my partner and I have to go through prior to fertility treatment?
+- What fertility testing will my partner and I have to go through prior to fertility treatment?

-- How long will it take to diagnose our infertility problem?
+- How long will it take to diagnose any potential infertility problems?

 - How long will it be from when we are diagnosed to when we can begin treatment?

 - Is there any sort of waiting list for the treatment?

 - How long should I expect to undergo treatment?

 - What percentage of your patients are my age?

 - Do you participate in clinical trials?
 If I am eligible, will I be able to participate?